borisngong/Maze-project/README.md

 Welcome to the Maze project!
 This is a simple maze game built using C and SDL2.

-Cloning the Repository To clone the repository, run the following command in your terminal:
+To clone the repository, run the following command in your terminal:

 git clone https://github.com/borisngong/Maze-project.git